eyp-developers/statistics/docs/introduction/modules.rst

 What should I pick?
 -------------------
+You can combine all of the modules together in a way that suits the needs of your session.
 You need to pick at least the Statistics or Point Content module — the voting and gender statistics are optional but recommended!